 Instead of enabling them, set boundaries with them and don’t do anything they can do themselves.

 Dealing with an alcoholic family member can be a prolonged and exhausting process.
 You should practice self-care to support your well-being.

 Read below to learn how alcoholism impacts relationships with family members and others.

 Alcoholism affects both the family as a whole and each individual member.
-Alcoholism affects every family member’s life, attitude, and way of thinking and can lead to significant relationship dysfunction.
+It affects every member’s life, attitude, and way of thinking and can lead to significant relationship dysfunction.

 Increased drinking is associated with divorce.
 In many cases, alcohol abuse has been cited as a cause of divorce.
-Marriages in which one or more partners have a habit of heavy alcohol consumption are 20% more likely to get divorced.
+Marriages in which one or both partners have a habit of heavy alcohol consumption are 20% more likely to get divorced.

 Frequent heavy drinking can have harmful outcomes on intimate relationships.
 This includes decreased intimacy and increased relationship problems.
 Relationships in which one or more of the partners are involved in excessive drinking are more likely to fall apart.